 - Fill out the Common Application or Coalition Application, and pay an application fee of $75

 - Submit an ACT score or SAT score

-- Submit your secondary school transcripts with final junior year grades
+- Send your secondary school transcripts with final junior year grades

 - Submit your guidance counselor and teacher recommendations

 Have you been admitted to Northeastern?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.

 If you matriculate at Northeastern, you’ll be joining a diverse class, with students from all over the U.S. and the world, and have a chance to study in dozens of fields.